gemc/detectors/basic_examples/3_Working_with_geometry/ex3_1_building_shapes/README.txt

 are positioned relative to their mother volume.

 The example should be able to run directly in gemc with the provided text input files and  the gcard option file using the command:
 	gemc.command example.gcard

-If one wants to generate the text input files from the provided python scripts, the files in the GitHub gemc/api/python folder must be copied to a convenient location and included in the python path so the modules in the api can be imported.
+If one wants to generate the text input files from the provided python scripts, the location of the python api files should be added to the PYTHONPATH.
+If installing via the DMG, add the following path for gemc-2.6: export PYTHONPATH=$PYTHONPATH:/Applications/gemc-2.6.app/gemc.app/Contents/Resources/api/python Adjust version number for a different gemc version

 When this is done, generate the project files using:
-	python3 example.py config.dat
+	./example.py config.dat
 WARNING:  this will overwrite the original project text files.